satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Relevance of code review systems

-In the same manner that articles are submitted for review and publication in journals, code in collaborative software projects are\ :sup:``[g] <#cmnt7>`_`\  submitted for review and integration into a codebase.
+In the same manner that articles are submitted for review and publication in journals, code in collaborative software projects is submitted for review and integration into a codebase.
 In both scientific research and in complex software projects, specialists focus on specific components of the problem.
 However, unlike scientific review, code review is not limited to specialists.
 When multiple pairs of eyes look at code, the code improves, bugs are caught, and all participants are encouraged to write better code.
 Existing code review systems such as Gerrit (http://code.google.com/p/gerrit) as well as the collaborative development and code review functionality provided by hosting services like GitHub (http://github.com) are built for a distributed review process and provide reviewers the ability to interact, modify, annotate